sbcgua/ajson/docsite/docs/60-date-time.md

   - mm = two digits of minute (00 through 59)
   - ss = two digits of second (00 through 59)
   - TZD = time zone designator (Z or +hh:mm or -hh:mm)
-- abap base type of field is P (Packed)
+- ABAP base type of field is P (Packed)
-- if the abap field has data element `timestampl`, then fractions of seconds are supported
+- if the ABAP field has data element `timestampl`, then fractions of seconds are supported

 ### Examples

-Using a json with possible formats:
+Using a JSON with possible formats:

 ```json
 {